Law and Digital Technologies (Advanced LL.M.)

 - Thesis Law and Digital Technologies

 As part of the cybercrime and cybersecurity course, you will take part in an experiment with relevant cybercrimes, such as hacking and social engineering, in a controlled environment.
-And in the context of the course on ICT contracts, you will develop practical skills such as drafting and negotiating IT contracts under supervision of experienced IT lawyers.
 You will conclude the programme by writing a thesis.

 Law and Digital Technologies Clinic

 The Law and Digital Technologies Clinic is part of a concerted effort to develop strategic partnerships with industry and is an important part of the student experience.
 As law can often be abstract, practical insights into its application brings benefits to not only students, but employers as well.
 The advanced master’s programme in Law and Digital Technologies developed work experience with Privacy Company in Den Haag to provide students an opportunity to apply Europe’s Data Protection Regulation (GDPR) outside of the classroom.
 The clinic takes place during the summer months and is open to a selected group of Law and Digital Technologies students who have successfully applied.